-SEQUENCE ITEM DESCRIPTION А. Contract Administrator, Contractor, Supply Contractor inspect equipment delivery Fauinmont 2) Contractor accepts equipment delivery Equipment Delivery 3) Contractor Sign-off Form 100 - Certificate of Equipment Delivery Denvery 4) Equipment stored on Site or City Warehouse В. 1) Supply Contractor or Manufacturers Representatives to provide installation instructions/training to Contractor Complete 2) Supply Contractor or Manufacturers Representatives to Complete Form 101 - Installation and Certificate of Readiness to Install Demonstration 3) Contractor to complete installation and Running 4) Supply Contractor or Manufacturers Representatives inspect installation Tests 5) Supply Contractor or Manufacturers Representatives to complete Form 102 - Certificate of Satisfactory InstallationBegin Start-up Process 6) Begin Start-up Process7) Complete 1 hour Demonstration 8) Complete minimum 5 day Running Test 9) Complete process related deficiency list items 10) Tag all components ready for Performance Testing С. 1) Contractor to inform Contract Administrator 14 days in advance of L. Performance Testing Performance 2) Confirm required staff is available Testing and 3) Review safety procedures as required with Contract Administrator Completion of 4) Review operational requirements (output and performance) with Contract Start-up Administrator 5) Supply Contractor or Manufacturers Representatives to conduct all necessary checks prior to confirming equipment ready to run 6) Commence Performance Testing period - minimum 5 days 7) Sign-off Form 103 - Certificate of Equipment Satisfactory Performance 8) Within 14 days of Substantial Performance, provide final O&M manuals D 1) After Form 103 completed, Commissioning Operations Agent to operate and D. maintain plant System 2) Review safety procedures as required with Contract Administrator Demonstration 3) Review operational requirements (output & performance) with Contract Administrator 4) Commence System Demonstration Testing Е. 1) After completion of Form 103 - Certificate of Equipment Satisfactory Performance and prior to completion of Form T1 - Certificate of Satisfactory Training, Training Supply Contractors include training as part of their contracts 3) After all training included in Contract complete, sign-off Form T1 - Certificate of Satisfactory Training After completion of Form T1 - Certificate of Satisfactory Training, Contractor to provide additional training on as-required time and material basis

-F. Completion of Form T1 - Certificate of Satisfactory Training and successful Performance Testing Total Performance 2) Final completion and cleanup 3) Complete Form 104 - Certificate of Satisfactory Process Performance 4) Certificate of Total Performance complete 5) Provide warranty services as provided under the Contract
+SEQUENCE ITEM DESCRIPTION Α. Contract Administrator, Contractor, Supply Contractor inspect equipment delivery Equipment Delivery 2) Contractor accepts equipment delivery 3) Contractor Sign-off Form 100 - Certificate of Equipment Delivery 4) Equipment stored on Site or City Warehouse

+В. 1) Supply Contractor or Manufacturers Representatives to provide installation instructions/training to Contractor Complete 2) Supply Contractor or Manufacturers Representatives to Complete Form 101 - Installation and Demonstration 3) Contractor to complete installation and Running 4) Supply Contractor or Manufacturers Representatives inspect installation Tests 5) Supply Contractor or Manufacturers Representatives to complete Form 102- Certificate of Satisfactory Installation 6) Begin Start-up Process 7) Complete One (1) hour Demonstration 8) Complete minimum three (3) day Running Test 9) Complete process related deficiency list items 10) Tag all components ready for Performance Testing C. 1) Contractor to inform Contract Administrator 14 days in advance of Performance Performance Testing 2) Confirm required staff is available Testing and 2) Confirm required staff is available3) Review safety procedures as required with Contract Administrator Completion of 4) Review operational requirements (output & performance) with Contract Start-up Administrator Start up 5) Supply Contractor or Manufacturers Representatives to conduct all necessary checks prior to confirming equipment ready to run 6) Commence Performance Testing period - minimum seven (7) days 7) Sign-off Form 103 - Certificate of Equipment Satisfactory Performance 8) Within 14 days of Substantial Performance, provide final O&M manuals 1) After Form 103 completed, Commissioning Operations Agent to operate and D. maintain the WTP System 2) Review safety procedures as required with Contract Administrator Demonstration 3) Review operational requirements (output & performance) with Contract Administrator 4) Commence System Demonstration Testing Б 1) After completion of Form 103 and prior to completion of Form T1, Contractor E. to include Manufacturers Representative training as part of the Work Training 2) Supply Contractors include training as part of their contracts Training 3) After all training included in Contract complete, sign-off Form T1 - Certificate of Satisfactory Training 3) After completion of Form T1, Contractor to provide additional training on as- required time and material basis F. 1) Completion of Form T1 and successful Performance Testing r.
+2) Final completion and cleanup Total 3) Complete Form 104 - Certificate of Satisfactory Process Performance Performance 4) Certificate of Total Performance complete 2 02202111111100 5) Provide warranty services as provided under the Contract

-- .2 Final O&M Manuals shall be available as per the requirements of Section 01730 Operation and Maintenance Manuals at least fourteen (14) days prior to the start of System Demonstration and prior to the completion of Form 103 Certificate of Equipment Satisfactory Performance. - .3 The Contract Administrator will make Operating Descriptions available prior to Commissioning. - .4 During Start-Up, start and run systems in manual mode.
+.2 Final O&M Manuals shall be available as per the requirements of Section 01730 - Operation and Maintenance Manuals, at least fourteen (14) days prior to the start of System Demonstration and prior to the completion of Form 103.

+- .3 The Contract Administrator will make Operating Descriptions available prior to System Demonstration. - .4 During Start-up, start and run systems in manual mode.
 Turn separate items of equipment to automatic in a planned and logical manner as directed by the Contract Administrator.
-Ensure that the control system is operating the equipment in a manner which precludes damage of the equipment and which is consistent with the process operating requirements. - .5 System Demonstration Testing Period of twenty-eight (28) days.
-The equipment shall operate continuously and successfully through the last seven (7) days of the System Demonstration Period as approved by the Contract Administrator.
+Ensure that the control system is operating the equipment in a manner which precludes damage of the equipment and which is consistent with the process operating requirements. - .5 System Demonstration Testing Period of forty two (42) days.
+The equipment shall operate continuously and successfully through the last seven (7) days of the Sysytem Demonstration Period as approved by the Contract Administrator.